larkceresin/Around-The-USA-Full-stack/README.md

 * all image links need to end with .jpg/.png/.gif to work properly

-## related links
-* a link to repository with the complete React application which uses this API: https://github.com/larkceresin/react-around-auth
-*This API and website are not currently being hosted*
+# *This API and website are not currently being hosted*